Hikaru Genji: Part two

 At the age of forty, he married his niece Onna san no Miya, who was a daughter of his elder half-brother Emperor Suzaku (朱雀帝), and her mother was a lady whose half-sister was Empress Fujitsubo, hence another niece.
 This marriage did not make him happy.
 Kashiwagi (柏木), a friend of his son Yugiri, hence a nephew of Lady Aoi, lusted after Onna san no Miya and sought her love even after her marriage with Genji.
 Finally he intruded into Rokujoin and raped her.
 She bore a boy whose father was Kashiwagi.
-Genji later discovered the secret and became angry, but finally realized it was just what he had done to his father, and it was a punishment of his past treachery to his father and emperor.
+Genji later discovered the secret and became angry, but finally realized it was just what he had done to his father, and it was a punishment for his past treachery to his father and emperor.
 He decided to keep the secret of the birth of this boy and to bring him up as his real and third child.

 After Lady Murasaki died, he became a monk and secreted himself in Saga.